 Adjusting Soil and Root pH Levels

 To resolve nitrogen deficiency in cannabis, it is essential to monitor and adjust the pH of both the soil and the root zone.
+Otherwise, a nitrogen deficiency weed plant may fail to absorb key nutrients and exhibit severe growth limitations.
 Cannabis plants thrive in a soil pH range of 6.0 to 7.0, which facilitates proper nitrogen uptake.
 If the pH is too low (acidic), adding lime can help increase it.
 Conversely, if the soil is too alkaline, sulfur compounds may be needed to reduce the pH.

 Organic and Chemical Fertilizers